 The set on Analytical reasoning (There is a group of five persons One of them is a Singer, one is a Dancer, one is a Painter, one is a Teacher and one is a Doctor) was easy set.
 The set Analytical reasoning (6 friends, A, B, C, D, E and F are sitting around a table facing inside.
 Two of them are singers) again manageable set.
 One question 51 was based on Analogy which was easy.
 One question 54 was based on logical reasoning and was easy.
 One question 55 was based on Verbal Reasoning (Statement argument) and was easy.
 The overall feel of the section was easy to moderate and one could have scored 90+ percentile by attempting around 21-23 questions with 90% accuracy.

-The overall feel of the paper was moderate, thus for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI were mostly selective in this paper.
-As far as Quant is concerned most of the questions were from Number system, Geometry, Work & Time and P&C. The verbal usage and reading comprehension was dominated by vocabulary based questions in the form of idiom/proverb, idiomatic usage, sentence completion, analogies and vocabulary miscellaneous followed by reading comprehension based questions.
+The overall feel of the paper was easy to moderate, thus for the students, who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+AR was a little tougher than quantitative aptitude so it is wise to maximize the attempts in this area.
+The verbal usage and reading comprehension was dominated by vocabulary based questions in the form of idiomatic usage, sentence completion, analogies and vocabulary miscellaneous followed by one reading comprehension passage.
 In order to score well in verbal usage and reading comprehension section one should have good vocabulary, and ability to understand the context.
-In order to score well in GK, one should be in touch with newspapers and material uploaded by the institute on our website.
-The improvement in the static GK will be gradual.